acampos81/minesweeper-java/README.md

 ## Running The Game

 To run this game in a terminal:<br>
-- Change directories into the `src` folder:
+- If not already in the `src` folder of this project, change directories:
 	- `> cd src`
 - Run the game with the following command:
 	- `> java MineSweeperGame`